Heroic Old-School Roleplaying

 • 12 HD: May carry a large creature (ex: horse)

-• 24 HD: May carry a huge animal (ex: elephant)
+• 24 HD: May carry a huge creature (ex: elephant)

 Overland Travel